O Caledonia

 O Caledonia is the first and only novel by Scottish author Elspeth Barker.
 The novel was published in 1991, and has since gained a cult following.
-The book is a gothic novel set during and after World War II (largely in the 1950s), centering on an unconventional character named Janet's life and eventual death.
+The book is a gothic novel set during and after World War II (largely in the 1950s), about an unconventional girl called Janet, her life and death.
 It has been described as "glittering, darkly funny" in its handling of complex themes and ideas, related to feminism, agency, and the treatment of the supposed supernatural.

 Synopsis

 The novel begins by depicting the death of the protagonist, Janet, at the age of 16.
-It then flashes back to the rest of her life, going back to when she was born, which is during the waning years of World War II.
-Her life starts with a great deal of parental support and guidance, before it devolves as more of her siblings are born and she begins to be neglected.
-Once the war ends, she and her family move to a remote castle, far from her previous home.
-Here, she begins to develop a love for books, animals, and nature, largely stemming from a lack of positive interactions with other people.
-She does, however, grow somewhat close with an older woman named Cousin Lila, who she looks up to as an unconventional role model.
-During the teenage years, Janet is sent to a far off boarding school, which she detests.
-Here, the isolation simply continues, as well as her absorption into literature and her studies, while going largely unchecked by the adults around her.
-Each time she comes home for the summer, she sees small parts of the castle she lives in changing.
-At one point, Cousin Lila is even sent to an insane asylum.
-All of these traumatic events eventually culminate in her forming a parasocial relationship with a boy she has never met, and imagining herself to be romantically entangled with him.
-Her hallucinations of this occur when she is in the castle, and result in her being murdered by the house's gardener, for an unclear motive.
+It then flashes back to the rest of her life, starting with her birth during the waning years of World War II.
+Janet's life begins with a great deal of parental support and guidance, before more siblings are born and she starts to be neglected by parents who do not understand her.
+Once the war ends, she and her family move to a remote Scottish castle, Auchnasaugh, far from their previous home.
+Here, she develops a love for books, animals, and nature, largely stemming from a lack of positive interactions with other people, who find her strange.
+She grows somewhat close with her adult cousin Lila, who lives with them.
+During her teenage years, Janet is sent to a far off boarding school, which she detests and where she does not fit in with the other girls.
+Here, Janet's isolation continues, as well as her absorption into literature and her studies, while she goes largely unchecked by the adults around her.
+Cousin Lila, who clashes with Janet's mother, is sent to an insane asylum.
+Janet nurses a jackdaw chick, called Claws, which becomes her closest companion.
+She becomes besotted with a young man she has seen at a literary contest, and gets his photograph and writes to him.
+Her parents find the photo and think Janet she is involved with the young man.
+As punishment, she is left behind, all alone at Auchnasaugh, one weekend while the rest of the family go away.
+She drinks and dresses in her mother's clothes.
+Believing she can see her young man coming to her, she runs into the gardener who stabs her, calling her a "whore".
+She is buried in a churchyard far from her parents' own plot.
 The story ends on a bleak note, with no happy ending.

 Major themes

 The role of literature

 One of the most widely praised parts of the novel is its portrayal of literature.
 More specifically, the protagonist's relationship with it, and how it entangles and disrupts other parts of her life.
-It can be seen as a novel with deep origins in other works of literature, with "James Hogg and Charlotte Brontë or Walter Scott and Molly Keane" as its "literary parents."
+It can be seen as a novel with deep origins in other works of literature, with "James Hogg and Charlotte Brontë or Walter Scott and Molly Keane" as its "literary parents".